Capturing Polytopal Symmetries by Coloring the Edge-Graph: Two useful colorings

 As we shall learn in \cref{sec:izemestiev} (see \cref{res:orbit_coloring_works}), the orbit coloring indeed~captures linear symmetries.
 However, this is surprisingly hard to show directly.
 In~fact, our eventual proof of this will \enquote{just} use the following:

 \iftrue

 \begin{lemma} If there is any coloring that captures linear symmetries, then so does the orbit coloring $\oo$. \begin{proof} Suppose that $\cc$ is a coloring that captures linear symmetries, in particular,~$\phi^\cc$ is an isomorphism.
-Our proof that $\oo$ captures linear symmetries as well is based on two simple observations: \begin{myenumerate} \item the natural homomorphism $\phi^\oo$ is well-defined. \item $\Aut(G_P^\oo)\subseteq\Aut(G_P^\cc)$. \end{myenumerate} Showing either is straight-forwarded, but for the sake of completeness, both proofs are included below.
+Our proof that $\oo$ captures linear symmetries as well is based on two simple observations: \begin{myenumerate} \item the natural homomorphism $\phi^\oo$ is well-defined (that is, $G_P^\oo$ is at least as~symmetric as $P$), and \item $\Aut(G_P^\oo)\subseteq\Aut(G_P^\cc)$. \end{myenumerate} Showing either is straight-forwarded, but for the sake of completeness, both proofs are included below.
 Now, presupposing both, we can write down~the following~chain of groups in which the first and the last group are the same:

 Since all maps are injective, and the groups are finite, all maps must actually~be~iso\-morphisms.
 Thus, $\phi^{\mathfrak o}$~is~an~iso\-morphism and $\oo$ captures linear symmetries.
-This~concludes the proof, and it remains to show \itm1 and \itm2.
+This~concludes the proof, and it remains to verify \itm1 and \itm2.

 Proof of \itm1: let $T\in\Aut_{\GL}(P)$ be a linear symmetry of $P$ with corresponding combinatorial symmetry $\sigma_T\in\Aut(G_P)$.
 We need to show that $\sigma_T\in\Aut(G_P^\oo)$.
 For this, we observe that for each $i\in V$ the vertices $v_i$ and $v_{\sigma_T(i)}=T v_i$ belong~to~the same $\Aut_{\GL}(P)$-orbit of $P$.
 By the definition of the orbit coloring, $i$ and $\sigma_T(i)$ have then the same color in $G_P^\oo$.
 Thus, $\sigma_T$ preserves the vertex colors~of $\oo$.~ Analogous\-ly, one shows that $\sigma_T$ preserves edge colors.
 Thus, $\sigma_T\in\Aut(G_P^{\mathfrak o})$.